stallewar/smart_screenshot_analyzer/README.md

 ## Notes

-- The AI is instructed to respond only with the number of the correct answer (e.g., 1, 2, 3, etc.) or `0` if no options are detected.
 - The script has a timeout of 5 seconds waiting for the screenshot to appear in the clipboard.
 - Make sure you are running this in a Wayland session as it uses Wayland clipboard utilities.